Emma Meesseman: WNBA

 In 2016, Meesseman signed a three-year contract extension with the Mystics.
 During the 2016 season, Meesseman would have the best season of her career thus far, averaging a career-high 15.2 points per game and led the league in three-point field goal percentage.

 In 2017, after the Mystics traded Dolson to the Chicago Sky, Meesseman continued her role at the power forward spot in the starting lineup.
 In the Mystics' season opener, Meesseman scored 13 points along with 8 rebounds in an 89–74 victory over the San Antonio Stars.
 During the 2017 season, Meesseman left the Mystics after the first four games due to overseas commitment to play for her national team during the FIBA world championship qualifying tournament.
-She returned on May 12, 2017, for practice and was activated to play on the Mystics' roster on June 28, 2017.
-On July 30, 2017, Meesseman scored a new career-high of 30 points along with 10 rebounds in a 77–70 victory over the Atlanta Dream.
+She returned on 12 May 2017 for practice and was activated to play on the Mystics' roster on 28 June 2017.
+On 30 July 2017 Meesseman scored a new career-high of 30 points along with 10 rebounds in a 77–70 victory over the Atlanta Dream.
 The Mystics secured a playoff berth as the #6 seed in the league with an 18–16 record.
 In the first round elimination game, the Mystics defeated the Dallas Wings 86–76, Meesseman scored 16 points and grabbed 10 rebounds.
 They advanced to the second round elimination game, where they defeated the #3-seeded New York Liberty, 82–68, advancing to the semi-finals, making it the first time in franchise history where the Mystics have advanced past the second round.
 Meeeseman scored 5 points and grabbed 5 rebounds in the win.
 In the semi-finals, the Mystics were defeated by the Minnesota Lynx in a 3-game sweep.